Galloway honors retiring superintendent

-GALLOWAY TOWNSHIP — It is the end of an era at Galloway schools.

-The Board of Education celebrated the retirement of Superintendent Annette Giaquinto on Monday.
+GALLOWAY TOWNSHIP — The township Board of Education celebrated the retirement of Superintendent Annette Giaquinto on Monday.

 “Joining Galloway schools in 1993-1994 changed my life, professionally and personally,” Giaquinto said in an open letter she wrote about her retirement.
 “The opportunity to serve our children and families alongside so many dedicated caring, caring people and organizations — too many to name — brought me an abundance of support.”